 Our principal commitments consist of leases for our various office facilities, including our corporate headquarters in Los Angeles, California, and non-cancelable operating lease agreements with data centers that expire at various times through January 2024.
 In certain cases, the terms of the lease agreements provide for rental payments on a graduated basis.
+We received rental income from subleases totaling \$0.5 million as of December 31, 2016.

-The following table summarizes our contractual obligations, including interest, at December 31, 2015:
+The following table summarizes our future obligations and related sublease income at December 31, 2016: